Skip to main content

 2025-2026 Courses Are Now Available!

-Use the tabs below to find courses, scheduled dates, and MI-TRAIN links to register.
-MI-TRAIN is designed to give students a single location to register for courses, take online courses, and direct access to their certificates and transcripts.
-There are various ways to find courses; however, it is recommended to enter the Course ID (listed in the course descriptions) into the search box located on the top right of the MI-TRAIN home page.
+Use the tabs below to find courses, scheduled dates, and the Michigan State Police Professional Development Learning Center (PDLC) links to register.
+The PDLC is designed to give students a single location to register for courses, take online courses, and direct access to their certificates and transcripts.
+You must be logged into your PDLC account for the link to take you to the course.
 Please note, course dates are subject to change.
-For the most current schedule, please refer to MI-TRAIN.
+For the most current schedule, please refer to the PDLC.

 If you would like to request a course that is not currently scheduled, please fill out and submit the Course Request Form below.